stratusadv/dandy/docs/tutorials/04_llm_bot.md

 ## What is a Bot

 In Dandy we want to make sure all the things you do have a distinct name to isolate them from your projects code.
-Bots should represent a distinct and singular thing you want to do with in your project.
+Bots should represent a distinct and singular thing you want to do within your project.

 ## Create a Basic LLM Bot